If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 - availability and capacity.

-This IT Service Catalog is typically complemented with the capability for the business community to order services – Amazon style.
+This is typically complemented with the capability for the business community to order customer facing services – Amazon style.

-To define the services for your IT Service Catalog, you need to know both your business community (the customers and users), and the value that your service delivers, based on the business community perceptions and expectations.
+To define your services, you need to know both your business community (the customers and users), and the value that each IT Service delivers based on the business community perceptions and expectations.

-When you define your services for the IT Service Catalog, and start with a review of your Service Desk incidents or problem tickets.
-Creating an IT service catalog will be a very challenging and long project, with limited CSI (continual service improvement) measurements and analysis capability.
+When you define IT Services, and start with a review of your Service Desk incidents, requests or problem tickets.
+Creating an IT Services strategy will be a very challenging and a long project, with limited CSI (continual service improvement) measurements and analytics.

-Even though the services defined are unique for every company, the approach and resulting benefits are unsurprisingly the same.
+Even though the IT Services defined are unique for every company, the approach and resulting benefits are unsurprisingly the same.

-When you use our “S.M.A.R.T.” approach, along with our automated SaaS (Software as a Service) solution, called SUM™ (Service Utilization Manager), you can quickly – within weeks – create a structured fulfillment IT Service Catalog.
+When you use our “S.M.A.R.T.” approach, along with our cloud-based SUM™ (Service Utilization Manager) IT Services design tool, you can quickly – within weeks – create a structured IT Services and fulfillment strategy.

 Strategy – Create a structured fulfillment “strategy” for greater IT effectiveness.
-A strategy that delivers the controls, constraints, and critical success factors that govern achievement of ITSM objectives, and implementation and management of ITSM vendor tool suite:
+A strategy that delivers the controls, constraints, and critical success factors that govern achievement of IT and business objectives, and the easy implementation and management of ITSM vendor tools for:

 - process improvements and workflow automation projects,